-Can a Sagging Couch Cause Neck and Shoulder Pain?
-My Severe Experience and How I Fixed It
+Can a Sagging Couch Cause Neck Pain?
+My Real Fix for Shoulder & Back Pain

 Many people spend hours sitting on their couch every day.
 Whether you are watching TV, working on a laptop, or relaxing after work, the sofa becomes one of the most used pieces of furniture in the home.
 However, what many people don’t realize is that an old or sagging couch can cause neck pain, shoulder pain, and posture problems.